yiisoft/di/README.md

 $container = new Container($config);
 ```

-Now we can get tagged services from the container in the following way:
+Now you can get tagged services from the container in the following way:

 ```php
 $container->get('tag@car');
 ```

-The result is an array that contains two instances: `BlueCarService` and `RedCarService`.
+The result is an array that has two instances: `BlueCarService` and `RedCarService`.

 Another way to tag services is setting tags via container constructor: